 - Heating and air conditioning ducts may have mud or debris and may need to be cleaned and disinfected.

-In Canada, there are up to three-million lightning strikes each year, and an average of one strike every three seconds in the summer in central Canada.
-Lightning and extreme summer heat can lead to brownouts, or even blackouts.
+There are an estimate 20 million lightning strikes in the country, with an average of one strike every three seconds in the summer.
+This along with extreme heat can lead to brownouts, or even blackouts.
 If faced with this situation, there are some important safety considerations:

 - Do not connect a generator directly to a home's wiring, which could send high-voltage current or "backfeed" to outside power lines connected to your house.
-Backfeed could be fatal to anyone who touches the power line and may cause additional damage to your home.
+Backfeed could be fatal to electrical workers, neighbours or anyone that touches the power line and may cause additional damage to your home.

-- Never re-fuel a generator when it's running or while still hot.
-Keep an appropriate fire extinguisher nearby at all times.
-Store fuel containers outside and away from buildings or combustibles.
+- To prevent fires, never refuel a generator when it's running or while still hot and keep an appropriate fire extinguisher nearby at all times.
+Be sure to store fuel containers outside and away from buildings or combustibles.

 - Consider using portable solar panels and battery units for smaller appliances.

 For more everyday consumer tips and safety advice, please visit www.csasafetytips.com

 CSA Group is an independent, not-for-profit membership association dedicated to safety, social good and sustainability.
 Its knowledge and expertise encompass standards development; training and advisory solutions; global testing and certification services across key business areas including hazardous location and industrial, plumbing and construction, medical, safety and technology, appliances and gas, alternative energy, lighting and sustainability; as well as consumer product evaluation services.
 The CSA certification mark appears on billions of products worldwide.
 For more information about CSA Group visit www.csagroup.org